christopher-besch/homepage/src/articles/16_open_source/open_source.md

 That doesn't sound much like competition, does it?
 Closed-Source is the real culprit here.
 As discussed [above](#the-user-of-openclosed-source) Closed-Source tends to lock users into a single manufacturer's products.
-In order for real competition to exists, users must be able to choose what restaurant they go to, what brand of toilet paper they buy.
+In order for real competition to exist, users must be able to choose what restaurant they go to, what brand of toilet paper they buy.
 And, of course, users must be able to easily choose what software they use.
 The autonomy Open-Source provides enables that.
 Hence, Open-Source is **capitalism at its best**.